 In the name of sports, the arts and the Cats!
-Amber Vanluffelen created an altar for the Belgian Cats, who will soon be playing the European Basketball Championship.
+Amber Vanluffelen created an altar for the Belgian Cats, who are playing the European Basketball Championship.

 Amber Vanluffelen is a Brussels-based artist whose practice encompasses performance, drawing, film and installation.
 Drawn from the different realities and communities that she navigates – ballroom culture, basketball, nightlife, anime – the narratives that take shape in her work reflect her eclectic interests and passions.

 It was while designing her costume for a performance in 2019 that she first reached out to the Belgian Cats, the national female basketball team.
 A year later, their collaboration materializes in the form of ‘Lucky Charms’, an attempt to bridge the divide between sports culture and the art world while looking into the dynamics of collaboration and mutuality that constitute the core of a team, a group, a collective.

 Before gifting the textile piece designed ‘sur mesure’ for the players, her amulet or portable shrine will be displayed for three weeks in Beursschouwburg, while the team plays the European championship.
 The sound piece that comes with it, is composed by Mathias MU.
 To the question Are We There Yet?
 Amber replies with a touch of magic, a gift, and a pinch of superstition.